galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 - Locations: custom_weapon_rando.py, flagsetcore.py

 This flag allows every character in the seed to equip the FF4A weapon, if there is one.
 It will not, however, also allow anyone who cannot equip bows or arrows to equip the other hand to use Rosa's weapons.

+### `-starting:blackchocobo,underground` {: .h6 }

+- Idea: Deathlike, Skarcerer, others in the past
+- Design: Deathlike, Skarcerer, Marshal, ScytheMarshall, others
+- Programming: ScytheMarshall
+- Locations: opening_[blackchocobo/underground].f4c, guided_intro.f4c, core_rando.py, generator.py, doors_rando.py, doorsrando.f4c, panic_button.f4c, many area f4c files, randomizer_keyitems.f4c, eventextensions[_misc].f4c, tracker.f4c, treasure_rando.py

+These flags provide alternate starting conditions for the seed: either starting without an airship but with Black Chocobos, or starting underground with the Falcon (without the Drill).
+Logic is included to ensure that not having the Enterprise does not softlock the seed, though no logic is included to ensure that your party can win any fights.
+Some cutscenes are modified to not give you the Enterprise afterwards if you do not have it, instead giving a different vehicle (or no vehicle).
+Baron Castle now gives the Enterprise.
+Mist does not get locked from the right side after the Package cutscene.

 ## FuSoYa Flags